January 26th - February 11th, 2019

 - Laundry at safari lodges (daily limit)

 - 1-year adoption of orphan elephant in your name

 - 2 nights at Hemingways Nairobi

 - Dayroom in Nairobi at end of trip at The Lazizi Premiere

 - Bottled water with meals and during game drives

 - Incredibly knowledgeable KPSGA certified guides

 - Personal travel insurance

 - Gratuities to guides and camp staff

-- Any transfers not on scheduled dates in NBO (add $85 per vehicle transfer)
+- Any transfers not on scheduled itinerary dates in Nairobi (add $85 per vehicle transfer)